International exchange on campus

 Kusuda

-This was the International Exchange Day held in 2024.
-It was the first event I was involved in as an organizing member.
-When I was a first-year student, I participated in the event as a participant, but being on the organizing side allowed me to see things from a different perspective than the participants.
-The schedule for preparation was tight and sometimes difficult, but this experience is what motivates me now.
+This is an annual international exchange day.
+It was my first event as a member of the organizing committee.
+When I was a first-year student, I participated in the event as a participant, but being on the organizing side allowed me to see things from a different perspective.
+The schedule leading up to the preparations was tight and there were times when it was tough, but this experience has become the driving force behind who I am today.

 Odashima

-It's International Exchange Day.
-This year, for the first time, we set up a performance section in the morning and an experience section in the afternoon.
-We chose this event because it allows you to experience different cultures through your five senses, and because it is an event that all the members worked together to create.
-We all made flowers to decorate the venue, and we also wrapped the prizes together.
-The students who participated in the performance section worked closely with the relevant parties and practiced a lot before taking on the challenge, so as someone involved, I feel that it is an event that will stay with me for the rest of my life.
+I also celebrate International Exchange Day.
+This year, as a first-time initiative, we set up a performance section in the morning and an experiential section in the afternoon.
+The reason we chose this event is because it allows people to experience different cultures through all five senses, and because it's an event that all the members worked together to create.
+We all made the flowers for the decorations that were put up at the venue and also packaged the prizes together.
+The students who participated in the performance section practiced a lot in cooperation with the organizers, so for me, who was involved as an organizer, it feels like a memorable event in my life.

 6. Please tell us what you have gained or learned from interacting with international students and deepening your understanding of different cultures.